 Is MDMA Used to Treat Body Dysmorphic Disorder?

 There are many treatment facilities around the country that offer evidence-based, effective treatments for body dysmorphic disorder.
-Body dysmorphic disorder treatment centers may offer inpatient or outpatient treatment services that include therapies like cognitive behavioral therapy or medications like selective serotonin reuptake inhibitors.
+Body dysmorphia treatment centers may offer inpatient or outpatient treatment services that include therapies like cognitive behavioral therapy or medications like selective serotonin reuptake inhibitors.
 These strategies can help to address underlying thoughts or beliefs related to body dysmorphic disorder and help to develop strategies for recovery.

 Contact The Recovery Village to speak with a representative about how professional addiction treatment can help you.
 Take the first step toward a healthier future, call today.